Foreign policy of the Biden administration: Sweden

+Sweden's accession into NATO was finalized on 7 March 2024.
+The United States has observer status with the regional BEAC and CBSS.

 Ukraine

 Biden pledged support for the sovereignty of Ukraine.

-Biden opposed the Nord Stream 2 pipeline, describing it as a "bad deal for Europe".
+Biden also opposed the Nord Stream 2 pipeline, describing it as a "bad deal for Europe".
 The pipeline project was criticized for the leverage it would have given to Russia in isolating Ukraine, In 2021, a joint statement of the Ukrainian and Polish governments urged Biden to take more decisive action against Nord Stream 2.
 During the 2021–2022 Russo-Ukrainian crisis, Biden imposed sanctions on Nord Stream 2 in retaliation against Russian troop build ups in February 2022.

 Previously in March 2021, the Biden administration announced a $125 million military aid package to Ukraine, including Mark VI patrol boats, radars and medical equipment.
 On September 1, 2021, President Joe Biden and Ukrainian President Volodymyr Zelenskyy met in the White House and discussed Euro-Atlantic cooperation.
 Various agreements were announced by the Biden administration.
-An additional $60 million in US aid to Ukraine was announced, bringing the yearly total to over $400 million.
+An additional $60 million in U.S. aid to Ukraine was announced, bringing the yearly total to over $400 million.
 Ukraine and the U.S. made a joint statement on strategic cooperation.
 President Biden stated, "We're revitalizing the Strategic Partnership Commission between our nations." and promised to continue to provide COVID-19 vaccines to Ukraine following the 2.5 million sent.
-The joint statement includes points such as "The United States and Ukraine continue to oppose Nord Stream 2, which we view as a threat to European energy security," endorsed the Normandy Format, and announced cooperation on cybersecurity, satellite awareness and R&D.
+The joint statement includes points such as "The United States and Ukraine continue to oppose Nord Stream 2, which we view as a threat to European energy security", endorsed the Normandy Format, and announced cooperation on cybersecurity, satellite awareness and R&D.

+Leading up to the Russian invasion, Biden repeatedly held up military aid to Ukraine, drawing frustration from Congress and the Ukrainian government.
+A $100 million aid package was held up in June 2021 and a $200 million package was held up in December 2021.
+Biden also publicly announced that his response would vary in the event of a "minor incursion" from Russia, instead of a larger invasion, harming Ukrainian confidence in the Biden administration.

 Following the Russian invasion of Ukraine in February 2022, Biden supported defensive and humanitarian aid to Ukraine.
 In March 2022, Biden supported the international response against Russia and pledged to accept 100,000 Ukrainian refugees.
 In May, he signed the Ukraine Democracy Defense Lend-Lease Act of 2022 and a $40 billion aid package for Ukraine.
 From July, the Biden administration supplied HIMARS to Ukraine.
 On August 1, the State Department announced $550 million in security aid to Ukraine focused on supplies for HIMARS systems.
+On July 6, 2023, President Biden approved the provision of cluster munitions to Ukraine.
+In 2022, Congress approved more than $112 billion in aid to Ukraine.
+In October 2023, the Biden administration requested $61.4 billion more for Ukraine for the year ahead.